Sahim475/e-commerce-desktop-application-OOP-/README.md

 # Object-Oriented-Programming (Computer Accessories Sop)
-e-commerce desktop application using Java
+e-commerce desktop application using Java.

 Using object oriented methodology, user validation and text files to store data I programmed an 'online computer accesory shop' application, which has been implemented using Java SWING (GUI).